kourtneya/clus-ghaction-lab/README.md

 Let’s create a small RESTful API with a health check endpoint

 1. **Open Code Editor:** Open any text editor on the local machine.
     >The lab machines at Cisco Live have Visual Studio Code installed.
-In the `Terminal`, type `code . ` to open Visual Studo Code to the repository's location.
+In the `Terminal`, type `code . ` to open Visual Studio Code to the repository's location.

 2. **Create a New File:** If necessary, click `File` on the top left corner in the tool bar.
 In the dropdown menu select `New -> File` to create `app.py` file.